Why Ukraine isn’t called ‘the Ukraine’ - NewsBreak

 Ukraine, not ‘The Ukraine’

-Ukraine declared itself independent from the Soviet Union in August of 1991, and the population of Ukraine voted for independence officially on Dec.
-1, of that same year.

-An issue of The Ukrainian Weekly newspaper from Dec.
-8, 1991, featured the headline: ‘The “the” is gone,’ which reported an official change in how the Associated Press referred to Ukraine.
-“The AP wrote: ‘As a result of the passage of the independence referendum in Ukraine and moves toward international recognition of Ukraine as an independent county, The Associated Press will henceforth use ‘Ukraine’ instead of ‘USSR’ in datelines from Ukraine,'” the newspaper quoted.
-To align with the preferred name of the Ukrainian government, the newspaper also reported that AP would drop the proceeding “the” commonly used before Ukraine.
-Other news outlets followed suit.
+To align with the preferred name of the Ukrainian government, the newspaper also reported that AP would drop the “the” commonly used before Ukraine.
+Other news outlets followed suit.Update: 137 killed in Ukraine, new sanctions for Russia

-Since then, some English media outlets have gotten criticized for using the incorrect article.
-In 2012, Ukraine was in the heat of media as the country prepared to host an international football festival, and many news outlets used “the Ukraine” as the country’s name, which sparked rage for some Ukrainian people.
-In a 2012 story from BBC , a representative of the Embassy of Ukraine in London explained, “‘The Ukraine’ is incorrect both grammatically and politically,” she said.
+In a 2012 story from BBC , a representative of the Embassy of Ukraine in London explained the difference. “‘The Ukraine’ is incorrect both grammatically and politically,” she said.
 “Ukraine is both the conventional short and long name of the country.
 This name is stated in the Ukrainian Declaration of Independence and Constitution.”

-Some stipulate that “the Ukraine” became common speech because of its word origin.
-Other countries such as the Philippines and the Netherlands who also use the article have names derived from geological features.
-For example, the Philippines refers to the Philippine Islands, and the Netherlands means the “lowlands.”
-Similarly, Ukraine means “borderlands,” making the proceeding “the” make sense from an origin standpoint.Photos: Russia attacks Ukraine

-However, as Ukraine once again becomes a hot news topic, and more headlines include the country without the “the,” remember that “the Ukraine” isn’t a Mandela effect, it’s history that has changed.

 Comments / 0